Unaweep Tageguache Scenic Road – CO 141

 The route stayed nice and green for a bit longer but eventually, the route seems to top out in terms of the green scenery and starts to turn more dry and arid as you get closer to Grand Junction, Colorado … still beautiful just different (see pictures below).

-I would suggest that if you take this ride in the middle of summer like we did (in mid-June) that you do your best to plan for an early morning or evening ride to escape the powerful Colorado sun will bear down on you if you take such a ride in the hotter parts of the day.
+I would suggest that if you take this ride in the middle of summer like we did (in mid-June) that you do your best to plan for an early morning or evening ride to escape the powerful Colorado sun beating down on you that you would deal with if you take such a ride in the hotter parts of the day.
 And, keep in mind that this route offered fuel stops few and far between so you will need to gas up before you start your route no matter if that is at the northern starting point of Grand Junction or the southern entrance near Ridgway, Colorado.

 Overall, we're glad we made the trip over from Colorado Springs to western Colorado to ride the Unaweep Tageguache Scenic Road – CO 141.
 This route clearly deserves to be among the Top 5 motorcycle rides in Colorado and I believe that if the route was not in such a remote section of Colorado (relative to the main population centers along the front range like Denver, Colorado Springs, Ft.
 Collins, etc.) I believe this route would actually be rated higher than its current #4 ranking.
 Particularly if you enjoy the stark scenery of red desert tones and dramatic cliffs enhanced by the vibrant green Dolores Canyon River valley ... and the typical expansive blue sky's Colorado routinely backdrops its world renowned scenery with, this may become one of your favorite rides of all time.